wtnwin111/interview/src/com/interview/flag/README.md

         Solution 2: use BST with size, insert value in BST in backward, and tracking how many node is smaller.
         Both solutions are O(NlgN)

-3.  **Sort Array based on other array** Given a int array A and B, sort A based on B. If A[i], A[j] is all in B, the relative relation of A[i] A[j] is same in B, if not just sort based on number value.
+3. [Array] **Sort Array based on other array** Given a int array A and B, sort A based on B. If A[i], A[j] is all in B, the relative relation of A[i] A[j] is same in B, if not just sort based on number value.

     *HINT: create a HashMap of (B[i], i) of B. implements a Comparator, if A[i], A[j] both contains in map, return map.get(A[i]) - map.get(A[j]), else return A[i] - A[j].

-4. You can only use one operation on a given array: move(int i): which move i-th element to the end of array.
+4. [Array] You can only use one operation on a given array: move(int i): which move i-th element to the end of array.
     Given an array, find out how many move operation needed to make the array sorted.

     *HINT: the operation can move one element to the end of array, so every time select the non-sorted element